 What every project manager need to know about a Requirements Traceability Matrix

-Suppose a project manager wants to ensure that deliverables and project activities align with business requirements.
+Suppose a project manager wants to ensure that project deliverables and project activities align with business requirements.
 They need to find a way to capture and locate all relevant information and compare it to the baseline.
 RTM is a valuable tool that helps project managers measure and capture the project's accuracy to business needs or stakeholders.
 RTM analyzes the client's requirements, ensuring there is no defect or flaws in deliverables.
 This is probably one of the most important things every PM needs to know about RTM.

 The benefits of a Requirements Traceability Matrix